 Excavations beneath the basilica have uncovered part of the original church and what archaeologists believe is the Tomb of St Peter.
 In 1942 the bones of an elderly, strongly built man were found in a box hidden behind a wall covered by pilgrims' graffiti.
 And while the Vatican has never definitively claimed that the bones belong to St Peter, in 1968 Pope Paul VI said that they had been identified in a way that the Vatican considered 'convincing'.

 The excavations can only be visited by guided tour.
-For further details, and to book a tour, check out the website of the Ufficio Scavi (www.scavi.va).
+For further details, and to book a tour (this must be done well in advance), check out the website of the Ufficio Scavi (www.scavi.va).